wezm/wezm.net/content/technical/2018/01/goals-directions-rust-2018.md

 of credibility, attention to detail, and production readiness to the project.
 It would be wonderful to see the proposal above picked and completed.

-The large amount of rust code that already exists is not particularly visible unless you know to look on crates.io or GitHub.
+The large amount of Rust code that already exists is not particularly visible unless you know to look on crates.io or GitHub.
 Crates and Rust libraries should be more discoverable through traditional search engines.
-[Aside from the static documentation no pages on crates.io show up as search results on DuckDuckGo][ddg-results].
+[Aside from the static documentation, no pages on crates.io show up as search results on DuckDuckGo][ddg-results].
 They do show up in Google but the titles and descriptions shown often aren't super useful.